hunterD3CD/01-HTML-Git-CSS-Challenge/README.md

 # 01-HTML-Git-CSS-Challenge

+#website name: Horiseon

+#purpose:
+the main purpose of the to develop the accessibility of the website.
+And build a logic structure of the website, and reducing the repetition of the code,

 00: first thing will be setting up the project. it includes creating a new git repository, committing the work to git, and syncing the projec with GitHub;
 ![0  set up the project](https://user-images.githubusercontent.com/82790906/117556021-6a5bbc80-b019-11eb-9b23-e574d2df5f82.PNG)